 Access and Conduct

-- Toilets located on ground floor opposite the workshop room.
+- Toilets located on the floors of the workshop rooms

 If you have any questions relating to access, contact the workshop organizers.